Orjeta/sql_sample/README.md

 # sql_sample
-A collection of my sample SQL file
+A collection of my sample SQL file.